 Paying your quarterly estimated duty and tracking your business expenses is vital to staying on top of your taxes.
 Here's a quick breakdown of what you need to know about paying your quarterly tax payments.

-Once you’ve figured out how much you owe in quarterly taxes, making the payment is fairly straightforward and takes less than 15 minutes.
+Once you’ve used our estimated tax calculator to figure out how much you owe, making the payment is fairly straightforward and takes less than 15 minutes.
 You’ll need to make the payments four times per year, according to these due dates:

 The easiest way to make a federal tax payment is to use IRS Direct Pay.

 Before you get started, make sure you have these details on-hand:

 On the first screen, select “Estimated Tax” as the reason for payment, “1040ES” as the Apply field, and the year you are making the payment for.
 Do this even if you have a single-member LLC set up - only corporate taxes need to be filed through the IRS Electronic Federal Tax Payment System (EFTPS), and this is a bit harder to set up.

 From here, the instructions on the IRS website are fairly self-explanatory.
 You’ll need to input your personal details, the payment amount, and input a payment method.